bolajidevops/greenwood-library-website/README.md

 ### Morgan's Task: Adding Book Reviews

-A branch was created for morgan named "add-book-Reviews" and a new file called book_reviews.html was created to represent the book reviews section of the project.
+A branch was created for morgan named "add-book-Reviews" and a new file called *book_reviews.html* was created to represent the book reviews section of the project.
-This file (*book_reviews.html*) contains Morgan's codes in building the **Book Reviews** Section of the project.
+This file (*book_reviews.html*) contains Morgan's codes in building the **Book-Reviews** Section of the project.

 ![alt text](images/image9.png)
 ![alt text](images/image10.png)